brando90/ultimate-utils/prompts/other/dating_conv_starters.md

 i.e. the message I write to her is connected to something about her in her profile, and ideally invites us to get to know each other more -- especially making her feel implicitly that we like each other more and more as we get to know each other more.
-This latter part is done because we wrote something connected to her profile yet.
+This latter part is done because we wrote something connected to her profile.
 Also respect my guidelines and use my current attempts and ideas -- since that would ideally connect to things we might have in common.
 Connecting at a values level and having fun being lightweight or lighthearted or relaxed tone.